axeluhl/sailing-analytics/wiki/info/landscape/olympic-plan-for-paris-marseille-2024.md

 The ports and their semantics:

 *   443: HTTPS port of security-service.sapsailing.com (or its local replacement through NGINX)
-*  5673: Outbound RabbitMQ to use by on-site master (or local replacement)
+*  5673: Outbound RabbitMQ to use by on-site master (regularly to RabbitMQ in eu-west-3, local replacement as fallback)
 *  5675: Inbound RabbitMQ (rabbit.internal.sapsailing.com) for replication from security-service.sapsailing.com (or local replacement)
 *  9443: NGINX HTTP port on sap-p1-1 (also reverse-forwarded from paris-ssh.sapsailing.com)
 *  9444: NGINX HTTP port on sap-p1-2 (also reverse-forwarded from paris-ssh.sapsailing.com)